MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-sample-configuration-file.md

 ---

 # Sample configuration file for collecting Linux log files
-This is a sample configuration file for collecting log files from Linux with System Center Operations Manager version 1801 and later.
+This article details a sample configuration for collecting log files from Linux with System Center Operations Manager version 1801 and later.

+## Sample configuration

     # Have a source directive for each log file source file.
     <source>